Healthy Alternative Schools and Community Partnerships Initiative

-In 2008, the Department of Education & Early Development began a statewide initiative to assist Alaska’s Alternative Schools in increasing their students’ academic success by addressing the social challenges, unmet psychological and physical health needs, and environmental barriers that impede their learning.
-EED’s primary support is comprised of providing site administrators and key health-related staff with professional development, mini-grants, and evidence-based strategies to expand/coordinate community-wide systems of support.
-EED’s Alternative School Initiative has grown since its inception in 2008 and presently includes 13 Alternative Schools from Anchorage, Juneau, Ketchikan, Mat-Su, Kenai, North Slope, and Sitka.
-Collectively these Alternative Schools serve nearly 2,900 at-risk youth, of which, more than 1,100 quality for free or reduced lunch, 238 are pregnant or parenting teens, and 410 are homeless.
-As awareness of the initiative, its mission, and the at-risk youth population it serves grows, new partners are emerging and contributing to its work.
-The Alaska Department of Health and Social Service’s Division of Behavioral Health, the Alaska Suicide Prevention Council, and the Centers for Disease Control have joined EED’s Health and Special Education Units in braiding resources to sustain and advance the initiative.
+In 2008, the Department of Education & Early Development (EED) began a statewide initiative to assist Alaska’s Alternative Schools in increasing their students’ academic success by addressing the social challenges, unmet psychological and physical health needs, and environmental barriers that impede their learning.
+EED’s primary support is composed of providing site administrators and key health-related staff with professional development, mini-grants, and evidence-based strategies to expand/coordinate community-wide systems of support for their schools.
+EED’s Alternative School Initiative has grown since its inception in 2008 and includes 13 Alternative Schools from Anchorage, Juneau, Ketchikan, Mat-Su, Kenai, North Slope, and Sitka.
+Collectively these Alternative Schools serve nearly 2,000 at-risk youth, of which more than half qualify for free or reduced lunch, hundreds are pregnant or parenting teens, and hundreds more are homeless.
+Currently the Alaska Department of Health and Social Service’s Division of Behavioral Health and the Alaska Suicide Prevention Council are collaborating with EED’s Health unit in braiding resources to sustain and advance the initiative.
 The Promoting Healthy Alternative Schools and Community Partnerships Initiative is yielding results, with sites reporting increased attendance, increased graduation rates, declining youth risk behaviors, increased number of credits earned by students, increased professional development on health topics, increased life coach support, increased physical education and physical activity, increased mentorship programs, increased faith-based outreach, increased effort to reduce teen pregnancy, increased collaboration with public health nurses, increased number of health courses being offered, increased services to homeless students, increased use of evidence –based health curricula, reintroduction of food/nutrition courses, implementation of tobacco cessation programs, provision of student health fairs, and emergent partnerships with a large collection of community partners providing everything from mental health counseling to discounted gym memberships.
+In addition to the compelling improved health and academic achievement data reported by the initiative’s Alternative School sites is the promising data reported by the students themselves.
+Since the state began collecting Alternative School data in 2009 at the beginning of the initiative, significant declines in student reported risk behaviors have occurred in many of the areas Alaska has identified as most harmful to Alaskans’ collective health.
+Between 2009 and 2013 Alternative School YRBS data indicates significant downward trends in student tobacco use, alcohol use, and illicit drug use, as well as an increase in youth engagement in meaningful activities.
+Finally, students reported concurrent increases in academic success as evidenced by both a decrease in self-reported absenteeism from school (without permission) and an increase in the percentage of students reporting their grades were mostly A’s and B’s.

 Click on the school names to see their descriptions.